Red Curry Noodle Soup

 Red noodle soup garnished with fresh coriander

-This soul warming soup quickly became a family favorite!
+This red curry noodle soup quickly became a family favorite!
 It really is food for the soul!
 Skip the restaurant and skip the takeout.
-Instead make up a batch this week, and enjoy it for lunch or dinner!
+Instead, make up a batch this week, and enjoy it for lunch or dinner!

 More soup recipes